JohanneKnz/knitting_project/README.md

 ## Credits
 ### Code Used
-Tutorials from code institute. w3schools for input on how to use checkboxes and YouTube videos.
+- Tutorials from code institute.
+- w3schools for input on how to use checkboxes and YouTube videos.
+- prod3v3loper for his code snippet on how to add YouTube videos in objects (https://stackoverflow.com/questions/18726480/embed-html5-youtube-video-without-iframe#:~:text=Because%20of%20the%20GDPR%20it,also%20use%20the%20embed%20link)

 ### Content
 Content for the website was written by Johanne Knudtzon.
 Knots and Loops is a fictional name and concept.